phuongquan/mantis/README.md

 The data frame containing the time series should be in long format, i.e.:

-- one “timepoint” (datetime) column which will be used for the x-axes.
+- one “timepoint” (date) column which will be used for the x-axes.
 This currently must be at a daily granularity, but values do not have to be consecutive.
 - one “item” (character) column containing categorical values identifying distinct time series.
 - one “value” (numeric) column containing the time series values which